EOSIO/welcome/docs/02_getting-started/01_development-environment/03_before-you-begin.md

 ---

 ## Step 1: Install binaries
-This tutorial is going to use pre-built binaries.
-For you to get started as quickly as possible this is the best option.
+To get started as quickly as possible we recommend using pre-built binaries.
 Building from source is a more advanced option but will set you back an hour or more and you may encounter build errors.

 [[info]]
 | You can find how to build EOSIO from source [here](/manuals/eos/latest/install/build-from-source/).